kalmhq/terraform/debug/readme.md

 for debugging bluelight

+# files

-main.tf is provided by user, the config depends on a existing PVC.
+- `main.tf` is provided by Bluelight, the config depends on a existing PVC.
+- `vpc.tf`, I create this file to provision a PVC needed by `main.tf`

 I tried 2 ways to setup a PVC: